dubo-dubon-duponey/dckr/README.md

 ## How to install

-Clone somewhere.
+`brew install dubo-dubon-duponey/brews/dckr` if you are on macOS.

+Otherwise (or if you don't brew):

+  * clone somewhere
-Add somewhere in your path.
+  * add somewhere to your path.

 ## Gotcha